Cheap Flights to Queenstown

 How much does a flight to Queenstown cost?

-At eDreams you can find flights from Auckland to Queenstown starting from $85, with an average price of $131.
-If you depart from other cities such as Wellington, you can find tickets from $91, and from Napier - Hastings starting from $153, according to data from the last 72 hours.
+At eDreams you can find flights from Wellington to Queenstown starting from $72, with an average price of $115.
+If you depart from other cities such as Whangarei, you can find tickets from $189, and from Tauranga starting from $190, according to data from the last 72 hours.

 Filter by